HuidaeCho/digip/README.md

 This module provides various digital image processing functions.

-Developed as course materials for the Digital Image Processing for [the Institute for Environmental and Spatial Analysis](https://ung.edu/institute-environmental-spatial-analysis/) (IESA)
+Developed as course materials for the Digital Image Processing class for [the Institute for Environmental and Spatial Analysis](https://ung.edu/institute-environmental-spatial-analysis/) (IESA)